MicrosoftDocs/ai-builder/ai-builder-docs/learn-ai-builder.md

 # AI Builder labs

-Use Ai Builder labs to gain experience with AI Builder, and to learn more about it.
+Use AI Builder labs to gain experience with AI Builder, and to learn more about it.
 Links are added here as new resources become available.

 AI Builder [hands-on labs](https://go.microsoft.com/fwlink/?linkid=2103171) walk through these features:

 - Object detection
 - Prediction